ryanwersal/Plugin.AudioRecorder/README.md

 # Contributing

 Contributions are welcome.
 Feel free to file issues and pull requests on the repo and they'll be reviewed as time permits.

+# Building NuGet Package

+Invoke the `build.cmd` script in a Visual Studio Developer Command Prompt.
+A nupkg file will be built and copied into the root of the project directory (alongside the solution).

 # About